Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_PT100.md

   * Fit the 2 jumpers as for a 2-wire PT100 sensor
   * RepRapFirmware should report a temperature very close to 0 degC for that channel.
 * If the reading at room temperature is higher than it should be, then you probably have a bad connection between the RTD interface board and the sensor, or the wires to the sensor are too long or too thin.
 Each additional ohm of wiring resistance will increase the temperature reading by 2.5C.
 Using a 4 wire solution PT100 sensor will improve this.
 If you only have a 2 wire P100 sensor you can still improve the accuracy by using 4 wires for the majority of the distance as described in [dc42's blog post here](https://miscsolutions.wordpress.com/2016/06/25/more-delta-printer-upgrades-wifi-and-silence/).
+* If the sensor readings are subject to interference, some approaches to reduce noise include twisted wiring, isolation from noise sources, shielded wiring, better grounding of components.
+Canbus 2-wire cable has been recommended in the past, as it is double shielded with a ground core to attach to a ground pin.
+Check other connections, eg plugs, in the wiring for loose joints, too.